May 1 is Law Day, an event that honors “liberty, justice and equality under law which our forefathers bequeathed” to the United States.

 Lincoln’s abilities as a lawyer were legendary even before he was elected president in 1860.
 Unlike Hamilton and Burr, Lincoln had little formal schooling.
 He also always had a law partner.
 Lincoln argued one case in front of the U.S. Supreme Court, which he lost.
 His skills were reading juries and making oral arguments.

-Mohandas Gandhi studied law in London, briefly practiced in India, and then he went to South Africa, where he spent two decades.
+Gandhi studied law in London, briefly practiced in India, and then went to South Africa, where he lived for two decades.
 Gandhi originally went there as a legal adviser, but his life changed as he became an advocate for the rights of the oppressed.

 5. Clarence Darrow